The disquiet among some in Kenya over the registration and formal recognition of an atheist organisation, Atheists in Kenya, raises a number issues.

 Whether or not this segment of the population is atheist or antitheist, it certainly would include those who Atheists in Kenya could easily attract to its membership.

 The growth of religiously unaffiliated people in Kenya is slow but steady, and could be attributed to religious discontent and access to scientific knowledge.
 What is significant is that the median age of those who are turning to atheism or simply non-affiliation is set at 20 years.
-In developing countries such as Japan and Europe it is 34.
+In developed countries such as Japan and European nations it is 34.
 Even pastors seem to admit that atheism in Kenya is on the rise.
 It may be of interest that Richard Dawkins, one of the most outspoken atheists, was born in Kenya.

 At the beginning of the year Atheists in Kenya applied for registration with the registrar of societies.
 But after protestations from a section of the Christian community, specifically the Kenya National Congress of Pentecostal Churches, the attorney general directed the registrar to suspend the registration on the grounds that peace and order in Kenya would suffer.

 The founder of the atheist organisation denied that it constituted a threat to society, saying it was a peaceful group wishing to have formal recognition and space to interact with the rest of society.
 This makes it unlike those suspected of criminal activities, such as the quasi-religious Mungiki sect.